Malthanatos/Bifrost/README.md

 Takes a given word and corpus and returns a series of formatted data points from available databases and functions.

 Requires:
-Python 3.3+, Natural Language Toolkit for Python (NLTK), XLRD, and openpyxl for Python (reads and writes Excel files)
+Python 3.3+, Natural Language Toolkit for Python (NLTK), XLRD and openpyxl for Python (reads and writes Excel files)

 Recommended for full functionality: Numpy for Python, Matplotlib for Python